Damn Good Guides

 Everything to Know About Booking a Packery Channel inshore fishing charter

-Our Damn Good Guides currently offer 2 inshore trips in Packery Channel, and the most popular trips in the area are 8 Hour Offshore Reef & Wreck Fishing guided by Andrew and Half day guided by Roger.
+Our Damn Good Guides currently offer 2 inshore trips in the Packery Channel, and the most popular trips in the area are 8 Hour Offshore Reef & Wreck Fishing guided by Andrew and Half day guided by Roger.

 All guides on Captain Experiences are vetted by our team.
 You can access their reviews, click through trip photos, read bios to get to know them, and preview trip details like species, techniques, group sizes, boat specs and more.